Adjudication of Facts of Parentage

 Adjudication of Facts of Parentage VS 21 (PDF) form

-Add Remove or Replace a Parent on a Birth Certificate pamphlet
+Add Remove or Replace a Parent on a Birth Certificate (PDF) pamphlet

 Directory of County Vital Record Offices

 General Birth Amendment